Chief-Dom/Spotify_FTB/README.md

 - Activate the enviorment
 - ```cd``` to the top or the cloned directory

-- Initializing enviorment
+- Initialization:
 >>>   - For Mac & Linux run the command: ```python __init__.py```
 >>>   - For Windows or if your enviorment has python 2 run the command: ```python3 __init__.py```

+- Navigation & Utilization of App:
-- To view the notebooks run ```jupyter notebook```, make sure your enviorment is active
+   * To view the notebooks run ```jupyter notebook```, make sure your enviorment is active

 -----------------------------------
 Componets: